Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 Common Errors to Avoid When Filing Line By Line

-Using the wrong tax form code or in Part I of IRS Form 7004.
+Using the wrong tax form code in Part I of IRS Form 7004.

 EIN and Name combination not matching the data available in IRS records.